-An overview of the Australian allocation process is shown in Figure 5.1.
+An overview of the Australian allocation process is shown in Figure 5.1: Flow diagram representing an overview of the pathway by which kidney allocation proceeds after initial matching within OrganMatch.
+Approximately 20% of kidneys are allocated at the national level, which involves transporting the kidney(s) interstate.
+The remaining 80% of allocations occur at the state/territory level..
 The specific algorithms for national and state-based allocation protocols are transparent and available to all potential recipients (see Appendix C).